andrekovac/explain-programming/content/blog/engineering/time-complexity-o-notation.md

   }, {});
 }

-// Hier the objB array is made to an object.
+// Here the objB array is made to an object.
 The transformation costs O(n). const _objB = normalize(objB);

 // Here I run through array A in time complexity 0(m) because accessing _objB